 You have the right to an attorney’s advice at this stage.
 Keep in mind that if you are a federal employee, you have only 45 days from the date of the violation to file.
 Because time is of the essence, you should consult with an attorney as soon as you can to avoid giving up your rights.

 What If I Am Fired For Filing A Complaint Against My Employer?

 You have legal protection against being fired or punished for reporting discrimination, sexual harassment or other violations.
 Doing so is called retaliation, and it is a tactic some employers use to try to intimidate workers out of asserting their rights.
 You can recover substantial damages for retaliation on top of your original complaint.

 Learn More About Workers’ Rights In Colorado

-To learn more about filing a claim, contact McConnell Law, PC, in Colorado Springs at 720-759-3008 or by email.
-Attorney Wes McConnell provides confidential initial consultations, during which he will answer all your questions.
+To learn more about filing a claim, contact McConnell Law & Mediation P.C., in Colorado Springs at 720-759-3008 or by email.
+I, Wes McConnell, provide confidential initial consultations to answer all your questions.